YORK RACECOURSE

 Key Characteristics

 York really is a splendid course with a long run-in sweeping turns and virtually no undulations, making it a galloping horses dream.
 It is fair to every style of horse.
-There is also perfectly flat straight course on which all 5 and 6 furlong races are run.
+There is also a perfectly flat straight course on which all 5 and 6 furlong races are run.
 They appear to be pretty fair.
-However the perception was that in 2008 their was a bias favouring front runners, it will be interesting to see if that bias persists in 2009.
-Especially since a new irrigation and drainage system was introduced in time for the 2009 season.
-A factor that could also potentially affect the draw bias.
+However the perception is that there is a bias favouring front runners.
+However an excellent study carried out by Simon Rowlands dispels this myth, and ranked York as only 36th best out of 37 for front runners, with the long flat straight maybe having something to do with this.

 Course map